 2. Different conversion counting rules

-Google Ads lets you choose how conversions are counted — "Every" conversion or "One" per click.
+Google Ads lets you choose how conversions are counted, "Every" conversion or "One" per click.
 GA4 key events have their own counting setting: once per event or once per session.
 These defaults don't always align.
-If your Google Ads shows 200 conversions but GA4 shows 140, misconfigured counting rules are often why.
+If your Google Ads shows 200 trial signups but GA4 shows 140, misconfigured counting rules are often why.

 3. Different reporting dates

 Google Ads reports conversions on the date the ad was clicked.
 GA4 reports them on the date the conversion actually happened.
-If someone clicks your ad on Monday but buys on Thursday, Google Ads puts that conversion on Monday.
+If someone clicks your ad on Monday but starts a trial on Thursday, Google Ads puts that signup on Monday.
 GA4 puts it on Thursday.
-Same sale, two different days, two different reports.
+Same signup, two different days, two different reports.

 4. Different modeling and measurement methods